OTP AS 101: Leadership Laboratory (taken each semester)

 OTP AS 210: Evolution of USAF Air and Space Power

 Traces the historical development of air power and its uses starting before the Wright brothers and extending through the Korean War.
 Concentrates on the advent of the air age, the airplane at war (1914-1918), the interwar years, air power in World War II, the Berlin Airlift, air power in the Korean War, and the evolution of air power concepts and doctrine.
-Emphasizes student participation and presentations to enhance communicative skills.
+Emphasizes student participation and presentations to enhance communication skills.

 OTP AS 220: Evolution of USAF Air and Space Power

 Traces the historical development of air power and its uses starting after the Korean War and continuing through its present role in international policies.
 Emphasizes air and space power experiences from the Vietnam conflict and operations Desert Shield and Desert Storm.
-Continues emphasis upon student participation and presentations to enhance communicative skills.
+Continues emphasis upon student participation and presentations to enhance communication skills.

 OTP AS 310: Air Force Leadership Studies

 Management and leadership from the point of view of a U.S. Air Force junior officer.
 The individual motivational and behavioral processes, leadership, communication, and group dynamics are covered to provide a foundation for developing the junior officer's professional skills.

 Continues OTP AS 310 with special emphasis on the basic managerial processes involving decision making, use of analytical aid in planning, organizing, and controlling in a changing environment.
 Actual U.S. Air Force cases used.

 OTP AS 410: National Security Affairs

 Study of the military's role as an institution in a democratic society.
 Topics include civil-military interaction and the military as a profession.
 Emphasis on developing communication skills through student presentations.

 OTP AS 420: Preparation for Active Duty